OSVR/OSVR-Unity/GettingStarted.md

 Yes!
 The gizmo is no longer fixed at the origin, and moves around with the HMD.

 ## RenderManager
-For a more information about RenderManager, including an overview of configuration options, visit:
+For a more information about RenderManager, including an overview of configuration options, visit: https://github.com/OSVR/OSVR-Unity-Rendering/blob/master/README.md
-(link)

 ### Enabling RenderManager in Unity
 The following additional DLLs are required in Assets/Plugins/x86_64: